XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

      * _Format_: string

 * **Namespace:** `Facility` -- **Tag:** `energy`
-     * _Description_: The energy of the current in the storage ring.
+     * _Description_: The energy of the stored current in the storage ring.
      * _Units_: GeV, MeV
      * _Format_: float + units